 Therefore, 1 and 2 have no essence beyond the number line of which they are a part.

-This also explains why I and II can be substituted as symbols (Roman, Greek, Arabian numerals, etc.) because the choice of marks are irrelevant.
+This also explains why I and II can be substituted as symbols (Roman, Greek, Arabian numerals, etc.) because the choice of marks is irrelevant.